 This summary is for informational purposes only and may be subject to change.
-For a more detailed description of coverages, please see the TFPA Underwriting Manual.
+For a more detailed description of coverages, please see the TFPA Underwriting Manual and TFPA Rating Rules.
 You may also see sample policy forms and endorsements.
 In the event of any conflict between this summary and the terms of a policy, the terms of the policy take precedence.

 Texas FAIR Plan Association provides limited coverage through the TFPA Homeowners Policy, TFPA Dwelling Policy, TFPA Condominium Policy, and TFPA Tenant Policy.
 The policies provide:

 Dwelling Coverage (Homeowners and Dwelling Policies only) – Policies provide actual cash value coverage for your dwelling and outbuildings.
 Actual cash value is replacement cost minus depreciation.

 The Homeowners Policy may be endorsed to provide replacement cost coverage.
 Replacement cost is what you would pay to rebuild or repair your dwelling, based on current construction costs.
 Replacement cost is different from market value.
 It does not include the value of your land.